vapor-ware/synse-ipmi-plugin/README.md

 ## Plugin Configuration

-Plugin and device configuration are described in detail in the [SDK Configuration Documentation][sdk-config-docs].
+Plugin and device configuration are described in detail in the [SDK Documentation][sdk-docs].

 When deploying, you will need to provide your own plugin configuration (`config.yaml`) with dynamic configuration defined.
 This is how the IPMI plugin knows about which BMCs